-The Notes may be issued on a continuing basis and be placed by the Issuer or the Placing Agent which may be appointed by the Issuer, which appointment is and will be on an ongoing basis.
+The Notes may be issued on a continuing basis and be placed by the Issuer or the Placing Agent appointed by the Issuer, which appointment is and will be on an ongoing basis.

-On the 20th of May 2020, the Company successfully concluded the subscription and issue of USD 20 million Fixed Rate Secured Notes Due 2023 under Tranche Number 1 of the Programme.
+On the 20th of May 2020, the Company successfully concluded the subscription and issue of USD 20 million Fixed Rate Secured Notes Due 2023 under Series 2 of the Tranche 1 of the Programme.

-The Issuer now wants to issue Tranche 2 under the Programme for an aggregate nominal amount of up to USD 30 million, which will be offered by way of a private placement to "Qualified Investors" which are special categories of investors who are knowledgeable and understand the risks of investing in such specialist debt instruments and include but are not limited to expert investors as defined in the Securities (Collective Investment Schemes and Closed-end Funds) Regulations 2008.
+The Issuer will now be issuing Series 3 and 4 of Tranche 1 under the Programme for an aggregate nominal amount of up to USD 25 million, which is being offered by way of a private placement to "Qualified Investors" which are special categories of investors who are knowledgeable and understand the risks of investing in such specialist debt instruments and include but are not limited to expert investors as defined in the Securities (Collective Investment Schemes and Closed-end Funds) Regulations 2008.
 The directors do not expect that there will be an active secondary market in the Initial Notes on the SEM.

-This Programme Memorandum will be submitted, as the listing particulars of the Issuer (the 'Listing Particulars'), to the LEC for its approval.
+This Programme Memorandum has been submitted, as the listing particulars of the Issuer (the 'Listing Particulars'), to the LEC for its approval and approval was granted on 19 May 2022.